Home Additions in Emmett, ID

 Whether you need an extra bedroom, a primary suite, a home office, or expanded living space — we handle design, engineering, permitting, and construction.

 Home additions in Emmett, Idaho are defined by land.
 Unlike the tight lots of inner Boise, much of Emmett and the surrounding Gem County valley sits on deep parcels carved from old orchard ground — the legacy of a town that was Idaho's largest sweet-cherry shipping point by 1940.
 That space changes the addition conversation entirely: where a Boise homeowner often builds up because they cannot build out, an Emmett homeowner frequently has room to add a primary suite, a great room, or a shop-adjacent living wing on the ground.
 But that land advantage comes with its own complications — split City of Emmett versus Gem County jurisdiction, properties on well and septic that constrain how much you can add, and portions of the Payette River corridor inside FEMA-mapped flood hazard areas.
 Iron Crest Remodel (Iron Crest Remodeling Group LLC, Idaho RCE-6681702) plans Emmett additions around those realities: the city's adopted 2018 IRC, a 30 lb/sf ground snow load, Seismic Design Category C, a 24-inch frost depth, and a semi-arid valley climate of cold moist winters and hot dry summers.
-Licensed and insured, free in-home estimates, five-year workmanship warranty.
+Licensed and insured, free in-home estimates, three-year workmanship warranty.

 Expand your home with a well-planned addition designed around flow, structure, and long-term livability.